The Dirty Dozen: Plot

 The Dozen parachutes into northern France.
 Wladislaw and Reisman infiltrate the chateau disguised as German officers and lower ropes for the rest of the team.
 Maggott murders an officer's spouse in the chateau and opens fire at his teammates, revealing the Dozen's presence too early, before being killed by Jefferson.
 The gunfire alerts the Wehrmacht officers, and they retreat to a locked underground bomb shelter with their guests.
 The unit pours gasoline through the ventilation shafts and ignites it with hand grenades.
 The chateau explodes, killing the occupants, while the survivors of the Dozen engage in a firefight with chateau guards and arriving reinforcements.
 Reisman, Bowren and Wladislaw are the only ones to escape back to England alive.
-Worden pardons Wladislaw, who is given an opportunity to resume his work in the armed forces.
+Worden pardons Wladislaw, who is given an opportunity to resume his service in the armed forces.

-In a voiceover, Reisman tells the next of kin of the rest of the Dozen that "they lost their lives in the line of duty".
+In a voiceover, Armbruster tells the next of kin of the rest of the Dozen that "they lost their lives in the line of duty".